biowpn/PangPangGame/README.md

 ## Rules

 There are four types of moves: *ABSORB*, *ATTACK*, *DEFEND*, and *REFLECT*.

 - *ABSORB*: gain one unit of Qi (mysterious energy).
+Each player's total units of qi is capped at 5.

 - *ATTACK*: consume Qi to attack.
 Level *N* attack consumes *N* unit(s) of Qi, where *N* is an integer in [1, 5]. *N* must also be no more than the unit(s) of Qi you have.

 - *DEFEND*: Defuse level 1 and level 2 attacks.
 Has no effect on level 3+ attacks.

 - *REFLECT*: Reflect the opponent's attack to himself.
 Has no effect on level 5 attack.
-A player can only reflect once in a game.
+Each player can only reflect once in a game.

 Further: